nasa/GeneLab-Training/On-Demand/Access_anyOSD_JN.md

 ## Access the RNAseq Analysis Of Any OSD/GLDS Dataset Jupyter Notebook

-1. If you are not already logged in to your Google account, got to [https://accounts.google.com/](https://accounts.google.com/) and log in.
+1. If you are not already logged in to your Google account, go to [https://accounts.google.com/](https://accounts.google.com/) and log in.

 2. Navigate to the [GL4U_RNAseq_2024_Colab README](../README.md) page and click on the "Open in Colab" icon next to "4.
 RNAseq Data Analysis Any OSD", as shown below:
    > _Note: It is recommended to open the Colab notebook in a new tab so these instructions remain available._